Off-Diagonal Ekpyrotic Scenarios and Equivalence of Modified, Massive and/or Einstein Gravity

 5pt

 \textbf{Acknowledgments:\ } The work is partially supported by the Program IDEI, PN-II-ID-PCE-2011-3-0256.
-The author thanks S. Capozziello, P. Stavrinos, D. Singleton and S. Rajpoot for important discussions, critical remarks, or substantial support for seminars.
+The author is grateful to organizers and participants of respective sections MG13, where some results of this paper were presented.
+He thanks S. Capozziello, S. Hervik, S. Hassan, E. Guendelman, P. Stavrinos, D. Singleton and S. Rajpoot for important discussions, critical remarks, or substantial support for seminars.
+The paper was modified during the DAAD advanced research fellowship and the author is grateful to D. L\"{u}st and O. Lechtenfeld for hosting and support.
+Finally, the author thanks the referee for hard work and very important remarks which help to improve and understand better certain results provided in this paper.